poeschko/longwayhome/source/_posts/portlandia.md

 <iframe width="750" height="563" src="https://www.youtube.com/embed/WAlWrT5P2VI" frameborder="0" allowfullscreen></iframe>

 It wasn't that bad, though.
-Quite on the contrary, we experienced Portland as a refreshingly relaxed, unpretentious yet quirky, creative, environmental-concious city.
+Quite on the contrary, we experienced Portland as a refreshingly relaxed, unpretentious yet quirky, creative, environmentally conscious city.
 Where else do you find a mayor who had his private parking space in front of the city hall transformed into a garden and now takes public transport like everyone else?

 ### Microbreweries, Voodoo Doughnuts and Food Carts